YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 <br/>

 ### if else
-I'm not using `if` `else` a lot, but I think it's worth mentioning.
+I don't not use `if` `else` a lot, but I think it's worth mentioning.
 Using our former task as example, we want to avoid your query.
-Therefore we need a `if` clause saying "if `f` is query, skip it", or "if `f` is not query, do some stuff".
+Therefore, we need a `if` clause saying "if `f` is query, skip it", or "if `f` is not query, do some stuff".
 Let's start with the second strategy with an example.

 ```